Economic equilibrium: Influences changing price

 A change in equilibrium price may occur through a change in either the supply or demand schedules.
 For instance, starting from the above supply-demand configuration, an increased level of disposable income may produce a new demand schedule, such as the following:

 Here we see that an increase in disposable income would increase the quantity demanded of the good by 2,000 units at each price.
 This increase in demand would have the effect of shifting the demand curve rightward.
 The result is a change in the price at which quantity supplied equals quantity demanded.
 In this case we see that the two now equal each other at an increased price of $6.00.
-Note that a decrease in disposable income would have the exact opposite effect on the market equilibrium.
+A decrease in disposable income would have the exact opposite effect on the market equilibrium.

 We will also see similar behaviour in price when there is a change in the supply schedule, occurring through technological changes, or through changes in business costs.
 An increase in technological usage or know-how or a decrease in costs would have the effect of increasing the quantity supplied at each price, thus reducing the equilibrium price.
 On the other hand, a decrease in technology or increase in business costs will decrease the quantity supplied at each price, thus increasing equilibrium price.

 The process of comparing two static equilibria to each other, as in the above example, is known as comparative statics.
 For example, since a rise in consumers' income leads to a higher price (and a decline in consumers' income leads to a fall in the price — in each case the two things change in the same direction), we say that the comparative static effect of consumer income on the price is positive.
 This is another way of saying that the total derivative of price with respect to consumer income is greater than zero.